JorgeMartinezPizarro/brain/README.md

 Locally, we always see a circle—closed, comprehensible, and complete.

-Licensed as a HaaT – created by ideniox

 ## Open issues [TODO]:

 - Discuss about using Signal and Bridges to matrix or try out Element.